morningstarxcdcode/my_app/README.md

 - run TypeScript checks, linting, unit tests and a production build to surface errors}
 - start the local dev server (`npm run dev`) when checks pass

+Note: CI and the `start:dev` sequence use `lint:ci` which sets ESLint to fail on warnings.
+This means your single-command run will fail if lint **warnings** are present — it's intentional to keep the repository warnings-free.

 To build and start a production server in a single command:

 ```bash